Need a nursing bra but not sure where to start? This post will help guide you in choosing the right nursing bra for you!

 - Step Three: Now subtract the band measurement from the cup measurement and you will have the correct size for your bra.

-As your pregnancy advances and you feel that your bra becomes slightly uncomfortable, you should measure your breasts every couple months or every trimester.
+As your pregnancy advances and you feel that your bra becomes slightly uncomfortable, you should measure your breasts every couple of months or every trimester.

 Please note that some manufacturers do not stick to the regulated measurements so always try before buy!